gsemet/Squirrel/README.rst

     $ pip  # pip 6.0.8
     $ pip install virtualenv

-To build the frontend UI (HTML), you'll need node, bower and gulp.
+To build the frontend UI (HTML), you'll need node, and bower.
+The build system uses gulp which will be automatically installed by the Squirel Installer.

 .. code-block:: bash